 Coat fabric strips with the Powertex mix and wrap them around the bottle.
 Start at the top and after a few strips add a little more blue to the mix.
 Wrap the bottle in this way until it’s covered.

 Add string and floral embellishments and create a focal point.
 I created spiral shapes with string and coated embellishments with Powertex and adhered them to the bottle.
 The little wooden butterfly was perfect.
 Leave this to become touch dry.

 Mix white Powercolor for highlights

 Use a dry brushing technique to highlight the textures of the fabric and the embellishments.
-Keep your brush flat and in the same direction over your bottle.
+Keep your brush flat and against the direction of the strips.
+Keep in the same direction over your bottle.

 Pastel Powertex bottle vases

 This Spring Powertex project uses easy techniques to create textured vases that can be made in your favourite colours.

 The yellow bottle used Yellow Ochre and Ivory with a slight gradient from pale to darker at the bottom, just like with the blue one.
 The third bottle used Terracotta and Ivory and then a little Lead Grey.
 I really like this more neutral tone and I think it could be useful colour for textured art.